seanlnge/multyx/README.md

 #### `MultyxObject.data`

-This is the MultyxObject representation of the fundamental object.
+This is the MultyxObject representation of the original object.
 It is a key-value pair between strings representing properties of the object, and MultyxItem objects representing the values of the object.

 ***